dominicpoeschko/toxic_spokes/examples/README.md

 > Note: CAN FD is currently supported but not tested.
 A use of the CAN FD class like in the example will not compile!

 ## Serial
+`ts` also supports serial communication through the serial devices of Linux.

 ### UART
+An example of the communication through an `UART` interface is given in [Serial/uart.cpp](Serial/uart.cpp).
+The example sends a string to the output of a hardware UART interface.
+This output is connected to the input of the same interface.
+All data sent is received from the example and written into a input buffer.
+The programm succeeds if the sent and received strings are equal.